-4.2.4 CENTERS & CORRIDORS VISION
+4.2.4 CENTERS & CORRIDORS VIGNETTES

 The Centers and Corridors Vignettes bring to life a vision for thoughtfully guided growth in key locations across our communities.
 By focusing on high-potential centers and strategically important corridors, these vignettes illustrate how balanced land use-combining residential, commercial, and recreational spaces-can shape places that are both dynamic and resilient.
 Each vignette reveals how carefully aligned planning can elevate connectivity, support walkable neighborhoods, and foster economic growth while preserving Hamilton County's distinctive character, natural beauty, and cultural heritage.
 Through these targeted narratives, we explore how well-designed centers and corridors not only strengthen community identity but also enhance access to essential services, encourage diverse transportation options, and bolster the area's long-term sustainability.
 This vision aligns with the unique needs and values of Hamilton County residents, building a legacy of vibrant, and adaptable communities.
+The following depictions are intended to represent one idea of potential future development at these locations.
+Any future development or redevelopment at these locations would need to be initiated by the private property owner.